 History of Telemark Skiing

-The discipline did not start to catch on in the United States until the 1970’s.
+The discipline did not start to catch on in the United States until the 1970s.
 From there, it steadily began to rise in popularity until it reached where it is today.
-Many skiers tried telemark skiing in that time, and they began to develop new bindings and ski types that catered specifically to the style.
+Many skiers tried telemark skiing at that time, and they began to develop new bindings and ski types that catered specifically to the style.

 How Telemark Skiing Works